About Venkateswara Temple (Tirumala)

 Architecture and Administration

 The Venkateswara Temple architecture is in a style that is typical of ancient South Indian or Dravidian architecture.
-It is at an altitude of 853 metres on Tirumala Hill, a part of the seven Seshachalam Hills.
-The temple is a five-storey tower known as a gopuram, stretching to a height of 50 feet.
-At the top of the building are seven kalasams, inverted pots with their points facing the sky.
+It is at an altitude of 853 meters on Tirumala Hill, a part of the seven Seshachalam Hills.
+The temple’s five-storey tower, known as a gopuram, stretches to 50 feet tall.
+At the pinnacle of the building, seven kalasams, which are inverted pots with their points facing the sky, can be found.
 Traditionally, these kalasams held a store of grains as a reserve in case of unforeseen droughts.

 The Tirumala Tirupati Devasthanams carry out the administration of the temple.
 It is a board of trustees that oversees the daily activities of the temple.
 The government of Andhra Pradesh appoints the executive officer in charge of this board.